Preview: Huge list of indoor activities for kids and families to cure cabin fever!

 - Watch Trolls and make Troll hair cupcakes

-- Take turn making animal sounds and other have to guess which animal you are
+- Take turn making animal sounds and others have to guess which animal you are

 - Have a tea party